someth2say/ceylonChain/docs/OPTIONAL.md

  Even worse, note that the types will become more and more complex through the chain, making `probe` more likely to be used, and complicating the types more and more.

- So, if you actually need to be strict with types, probing steps are not for you.
+ So, if you actually need to be strict with types, probing steps are not for you, and you probably need to take a look to [stripping](STRIPPING.md) chains.

 #### Chain start
-Indeed, there are Probing initial steps: with the `probe` and `probes` top-level methods.
+Indeed, there are Probing initial steps with the `probe` top-level method.
 ```
     Type1|Type2 initialValue = ...
     value ch = probe(initialValue,method2)...;
 ```
-Use them as you need, but I never found a good reason to start a chain with something I am not even sure about its type (apart from Null)...
-Be warned.

 ## END
 This is not the end for Optional patterns.
 [Next chapter](STRIPPING.md) introduces a new kind of optional steps: those stripping types apart, and working each part separately.